Key Takeaways:

 Global X Blockchain & Bitcoin Strategy ETF (BITS)

-The SEC has cited concerns about the lack of a regulated crypto market of sufficient size to prevent manipulation.
-However, there have been recent developments of rulings in favour of Grayscale, which increases the likelihood of a Bitcoin ETF being approved.
-US courts have criticised the SEC for approving futures-based Bitcoin products while denying spot Bitcoin ETFs.
+While 11 spot Bitcoin ETFs were approved by the SEC, which manages securities — a category of financial products — in the US, in January 2024, the SEC has cited concerns about the lack of a regulated crypto market of sufficient size to prevent manipulation.
+US courts have criticised the SEC for approving futures-based Bitcoin products while delaying spot Bitcoin ETFs.

-The SEC now has to decide whether to approve one of the 12 applications for a spot Bitcoin ETF.
-Companies that have applied for Bitcoin spot ETFs include VanEck, ProShares, Invesco, Valkyrie Digital Assets, Galaxy Digital, Fidelity, WisdomTree, NYDIG Asset Management, and Grayscale Investments.
+Companies that have applied for spot Bitcoin ETFs include VanEck, ProShares, Invesco, Valkyrie Digital Assets, Galaxy Digital, Fidelity, WisdomTree, NYDIG Asset Management, and Grayscale Investments.

 Comparing Spot vs Futures Bitcoin ETFs